WalletScrutiny/WalletScrutinyCom/_hardware/andgo.md

 ## Verdict

 The ANDGO bitcoin hardware wallet isn't currently available in the market.
 We [reached out to them via twitter](https://twitter.com/BitcoinWalletz/status/1485890405921337344) to ask them about their product but didn't get a reply in weeks.
-Until new information is made available we assume this product is not released yet.
+Until new information is made available we assume this product is **vaporware**.